List of Animaniacs characters: Katie Ka-Boom

-Katie Ka-Boom is a teenage girl voiced by Laura Mooney, who morphs into various violent, destructive monsters when things do not go her way.
+Katie Ka-Boom (voiced by Laura Mooney) is a teenage girl who morphs into various violent, destructive monsters when things do not go her way.
 She lives with her parents and her little brother named Tinker.
-Writer Nicholas Hollander based Katie on his own daughter, who, at the time, was going through a similar tantrum phase.
+Writer Nicholas Hollander based Katie on his own daughter who at the time was going through a similar tantrum phase.

 In the reboot episode "Good Warner Hunting", Katie is seen with the previous cartoon characters and her appearance suggests that she is now an adult.